QFL-VR/QFL/README.md

 # QFL
-QFL (Quest-Frame Liberator) allows you to sync games installed on your Meta Quest to the new and upcoming Steam Frame headset.
+QFL (Quest-Frame Liberator) allows you to sync games from your Quest Library to the new and upcoming Steam Frame headset.

 # Theory